openresty/lua-nginx-module/README.markdown

 Then `res.header["Set-Cookie"]` will be evaluated to the table value `{"a=3", "foo=bar", "baz=blah"}`.

+`res.body` holds the subrequest's response body data, which might be truncated.
+You always need to check the `res.truncated` boolean flag to see if `res.body` contains truncated data.

 URI query strings can be concatenated to URI itself, for instance,